AndyDune/RznViewComponent/README.md

 #### 3. cache_remove_item_key

-Parameter specifies the name of a variable from a query, and a positive value which resets the cache component of the current sute page.
+Parameter specifies the name of a variable from a query, a positive value which resets the cache component of the current site page.
 Specify a blank value, if you want to disable this ability.

 Example: `http://mymegasite.com/catalog/frogs.html?slay_component_cache=1`